John King and Wilma Cannon Fairbank Professor of Chinese Society

 • Anthropology of the State, Governance, and Public Policy

-Before joining Harvard’s Anthropology Department, Greenhalgh was a Professor of Anthropology at the University of California, Irvine and a Senior Research Associate of the New York-based Population Council.
+Before joining Harvard’s anthropology department, I taught anthropology at the University of California, Irvine and, before that, worked as senior research associate at the New York-based Population Council.